 Whenever you are loaning a significant amount of money, it’s a great idea to put it in writing.
-A Loan Agreement is especially essential if you’re loaning to someone you are not familiar with, as it can prevent misunderstandings and disagreements by clearly setting down the terms of the loan and repayment.
-Having the details of the sum, the interest, and other important provisions in a Loan Agreement ensures that everyone keeps up their end of the deal.
+A Loan Agreement is essential if you’re loaning to someone you are not familiar with, as it can prevent misunderstandings and disagreements by clearly setting down the terms of the loan and requires the borrower to repay the loan.
+Having the details of the sum, the interest, and other important provisions in a Loan Agreement ensures that everyone complies with their obligations.

 What does the Loan Agreement cover?

 - Fees and charges;